muaz234/MuazLabs-SimpleDiary-Ionic/README.md

-Happy coding and do find me at ahmedmuaz0152@gmail.com for any improvement suggestion.
+Happy coding and do find me at ahmedmuaz0152@gmail.com for any improvement suggestion..